influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 Writes are appended to the current WAL segment and are also added to the Cache.
 Each WAL segment is size bounded and rolls-over to a new file after it fills up.
 The cache is also size bounded and older entries are evicted as new entries are added to maintain the size.
 The WAL and Cache are separate entities and do not interact with each other.
 The Engine coordinates the writes to both.

 When WAL segments fill up and closed, the Compactor reads the WAL entries and combines then with one or more existing TSM files.
-This process runs continously until all WAL files are compacted and there is a minimum number of TSM files.
+This process runs continuously until all WAL files are compacted and there is a minimum number of TSM files.
 As each TSM file is completed, it is loaded and referenced by the FileStore.

 Queries are executed by constructing Cursors for keys.
 The Cursors iterate of slices of Values.
 When the current Values are exhausted, a cursor requests a the next set of Values from the Engine.
 The Engine returns a slice of Values by querying the FileStore and Cache.
 The Values in the Cache are overlayed on top of the values returned from the FileStore.
 The FileStore reads and decodes blocks of Values according to the index for the file.

 Updates (writing a newer value for a point that already exists) occur as normal writes.
 Since cached values overwrite existing values, newer writes take precedence.

 Deletes occur by writing a delete entry for the measurement or series to the WAL and then update the Cache and FileStore.
 The Cache evicts all relevant entries.
-The FileStore writes a tombstone file for each TSM file that contains relevent data.
+The FileStore writes a tombstone file for each TSM file that contains relevant data.
 These tombstone files are used at startup time to ignore blocks as well as during compactions to remove deleted entries.

 # Compactions

-Compactions are a serial and continously running process that iteratively optimizes the storage for queries.
+Compactions are a serial and continuously running process that iteratively optimizes the storage for queries.
 Specifically, it does the following:

 * Converts closed WAL files into TSM files and removes the closed WAL files
 * Combines smaller TSM files into larger ones to improve compression ratios
 * Rewrites existing files that contain series data that has been deleted
 * Rewrites existing files that contain writes with more recent data to ensure a point exists in only one TSM file.

-The compaction algorithm is continously running and always selects files to compact based on a priority.
+The compaction algorithm is continuously running and always selects files to compact based on a priority.

 1. If there are closed WAL files, the 5 oldest WAL segments are added to the set of compaction files.
-2. If any TSM files contain points with older timestamps that also exist in the WAL files, those TSM files are added to the compaction set.
+2. If any TSM files contains points with older timestamps that also exist in the WAL files, those TSM files are added to the compaction set.
 3. If any TSM files have a tombstone marker, those TSM files are added to the compaction set.

 The compaction is used to generate a set of SeriesIterators that return a sequence of `key`, `Values` where each `key` returned is lexicographically greater than the previous one.
 The iterators are ordered such that WAL iterators will override any values return the TSM file iterators.
 WAL iterators read and cache the WAL segment so that deletes later in the log can be processed correctly.
 TSM file iterators use the tombstone files to ensure that deleted series are not returned during iteration.
 As each key is processed, the Values slice is grown, sorted, and then written to a new block in the new TSM file.
 The blocks can be split based on number of points or size of the block.
 If the total size of the current TSM file would exceed the maximum file size, a new file is created.

 Deletions can occur while a new file is being written.
 Since the new TSM file is not complete a tombstone would not be written for it.
 This could result in deleted values getting written into a new file.
 To prevent this, if a compaction is running and a delete occurs, the current compaction is aborted and new compaction is started.

-When all files are processed and succesfully written, completion checkpoint markers are created and files are renamed.
+When all files are processed and successfully written, completion checkpoint markers are created and files are renamed.
 The engine then notifies the Cache of the checkpoint of the compacted which is used for by the Cache to know what entries can be evicted in the future.

 This process then runs again until there are no more WAL files and the minimum number of TSM files exists that are also under the maximum file size.